Sage Bambino Plus Review

 So let me get this straight – this little espresso coffee makeking device, available for a few hundred quid, will automatically texture milk for me?
 Yup.

-Not only that, however I can select from three milk temps, and three texture settings?
+Not only that, but I can select from three milk temps, and three texture settings?
 Yup.

-I’ll stop talking to myself now – but this was simply the internal conversation I had when I first heard about the auto milk texturing features of the Sage Bambino plus.
+I’ll stop talking to myself now – nevertheless this was simply the internal conversation I had when I first heard about the auto milk texturing features of the Sage Bambino plus.

-Nevertheless I had a little of an issue with it.
+But I had a bit of an matter with it.

-I like steaming milk manually, it’s taken me ages to (simply about – nevertheless still not quite) master the art of appropriately texturing milk, and I don’t actually want to press a button.
+I like steaming milk manually, it’s taken me ages to (basically about – however still not rather) master the art of properly texturing milk, and I don’t actually want to press a button.
 I soon discovered that the Bambino’s steam wand can likewise be used manually!

 So if someone like me wants to steam milk manually, then I can fill my boots – and if someone else in the house just wants textured milk at the touch of of a button, I don’t have to get up off my arse and go texture the milk for them.